Watch: Jet forced to make emergency landing after losing part of wing in air

 TAMPA, Fla.
-(WFLA) — A jet was forced to make an emergency landing at Tampa International Airport in Florida after it lost part of its wing in the air.
+(WFLA) — A jet was forced to make an emergency landing at Tampa International Airport in Florida Thursday evening after it lost part of its wing in the air.

 Officials at Tampa International Airport said a Cessna Citation was flying at 27,000 feet near St. Petersburg when the aircraft lost its left winglet (the part which vertically extends near the tip of the wing) as well as part of the wing.